Skip to main content

 Patients who are registered with a general practitioner (GP) in Doncaster, Rotherham or North Lincolnshire who need to be conveyed to a hospital out of area will be paid for by their responsible ICB.
 This may be covered in the block contract arrangements the trust has with each ICB and would be reviewed on a case by case basis between finance and the contracting team, and any recharging discussed and agreed with the commissioner.

-Note, in the first instance, all invoices will be paid by RDaSH and on some occasions this can then be re-charged to the appropriate provider or ICB providing authorisation has been sought in advance.
+Note, in the first instance, all invoices will be paid by RDaSH and on some occasions this can then be recharged to the appropriate provider or ICB providing authorisation has been sought in advance.
 It is therefore imperative that all the necessary information is provided on the transport request form (appendix W).
-This will enable the finance team to be able to recharge an alternative provider or ICB where necessary within the allocated timeframe (as per the who pays guidance which is 30 days).
-If this is not provided and the trust cannot recharge the other provider or ICB within the timeframe, then the cost of the transport will come out of the ward or service’s budget who have requested it.
+This will enable the finance team to be able to recharge an alternative provider or ICB where necessary within the allocated timeframe (as per the Who pays? guidance, which is 30 days).
+If this is not provided and the trust cannot recharge the other provider or ICB within the timeframe, then the cost of the transport will come out of the ward or service’s budget who that requested it.

 Where the cost of the transport is to be met by the trust, the budget code and purchase order (where known) should be provided on the transport request form.
 If this information is not readily available, the nurse in charge or admitting professional should detail the name of the service or ward.